Eligibility Criteria for MEIN

 3. Investment Requirements Eligibility Criteria for MEIN

-To qualify for the Malta Exceptional Investor Naturalisation (MEIN) program, applicants must make substantial financial contributions.
-Furthermore, the program requires investments in multiple areas, which may include contributions to the Maltese Government Fund and real estate investments.
+For one to qualify for the Malta Exceptional Investor Naturalisation (MEIN) program, one needs to invest large sums of money.
+The program also requires one to invest in a number of areas, which may include contribution to the Maltese Government Fund and investment in property.

 Government Contribution

-Applicants must donate a non-refundable sum to the National Development and Social Fund.
-The contribution amounts to:
+Applicants are required to make a non-refundable contribution to the National Development and Social Fund.
+The contribution is:

 • €600,000 for a standard application.